ibm-cloud-docs/quantum-computing/overview.md

 ## Available primitives
 {: #available-primitives}

-* **Sampler**: Allows a user to input a circuit and then generate an error-mitigated readout of quasiprobabilities.
+* **Sampler**: Allows a user to input a circuit and then generate quasiprobabilities.
 This enables users to more efficiently evaluate the possibility of multiple relevant data points in the context of destructive interference.
 * **Estimator**: Allows a user to specify a list of circuits and observables and provides the ability to selectively group between the lists to efficiently evaluate expectation values and variances for a given parameter input.
 It is designed to enable users to efficiently calculate and interpret expectation values of quantum operators required for many algorithms.

 ## How to use primitives